Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Belmont South - Blacksmiths, placing the area among the bottom 25% of areas assessed nationally

 Belmont South - Blacksmiths has recorded approximately 19 residential properties granted approval annually over the past five financial years, totalling 97 homes.
-In FY26 so far, 1 approval has been recorded.
+In FY26 so far, 3 approvals have been recorded.
 On average, 0.5 new residents arrive per year for each new home constructed between FY21 and FY25.
-This suggests that new construction is meeting or exceeding demand, offering buyers more options while enabling population growth.
+This suggests that new construction is meeting or exceeding demand, offering buyers more options while potentially enabling population growth to exceed current expectations.

-The average expected construction cost value of new dwellings is $508,000.
-In the current financial year, there have been $351,000 in commercial approvals, indicating minimal commercial development activity compared to residential.
-Belmont South - Blacksmiths records 19.0% less building activity per person than Rest of NSW and ranks among the 40th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-Recent construction comprises 73.0% detached houses and 27.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The average expected construction cost value of new dwellings over this period was $371,000.
+In FY26, there have been $351,000 in commercial approvals, indicating minimal commercial development activity compared to residential.
+Compared to the rest of NSW, Belmont South - Blacksmiths records 19.0% less building activity per person and ranks among the 39th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+Recent construction comprises 73.0% detached houses and 27.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The estimated population per dwelling approval is 557 people, reflecting its quiet development environment.
-Population forecasts indicate Belmont South - Blacksmiths will gain 40 residents by 2041.
+The estimated population per dwelling approval is 557 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Belmont South - Blacksmiths is forecasted to gain 12 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development